plone/training/voltoaddons/05-objectwidget-block-edit.rst

 volto-object-widget provides drag/drop sorting of the columns so it's possible to reorder the columns.

-we could call this done for now... but let's go some steps further and explore how to further enhance this addon's reusability and extensability.
+We could call this done for now... but let's go some steps further and explore how to further enhance this addon's reusability and extensability.